Maximize Data Lookup Efficiency with Google Sheets MATCH Function

 Understanding the Basics of the MATCH Function for Dynamic Data Searches

 The MATCH function is similar to a search engine for the data in Google Sheets.
-You give it a value to look for, and it tells you where it finds that value in a range of cells.
+You give it a value to look for, and it tells you the relative position of that value in a selected range of cells.

-Here's why you might need to use MATCH:
+Here's why you might need to use MATCH in Google Sheets:

 • Find the position of an item.
 Instead of manually searching through the entire column, MATCH can quickly locate the position of that value.